tsugiproject/tsugi/README.md

 Tsugi PHP Library
 =================

-This is the run-time objects and scripts that support PHP Tsugi applications and modules.
+This repository contains the run-time objects and scripts that support PHP Tsugi applications and modules.

 Here is some documentation for the APIs that are provided by this library: